The latest PR news from PRovoke Media, previously known as the Holmes Report.

 — Paul Holmes

 Bospar was one of the early adopters of being a virtual, work-from-home agency.
-Without the limits of physical spaces, the agency has been able to expand to over 15 locations, including San Francisco (HQ), Los Angeles, New York, Chicago, Minneapolis, Austin, Houston, Scottsdale, Tallahassee, Minneapolis, and Raleigh.
+Without the limits of physical spaces, the agency has been able to expand to over 19 states, with its 98 employees based in cities including San Francisco (HQ), Los Angeles, New York, Chicago, Atlanta, Austin, Houston, Scottsdale, Minneapolis, and Raleigh.

 Being a permanently, fully remote agency is part of Bospar’s long-range goal of removing barriers that have historically cut people out of the communications industry, opening employment to people regardless of location, background and means.
-Bospar partnered with Elon University’s diversity job network and is actively seeking new relationships with historically black and/or minority colleges and universities.
-The agency also sourced a Black and minority vendors list for it to use and to recommend to clients.
+Bospar’s DEI Task Force launched several new initiatives including mandatory anti-bias training and works closely with the agency’s recruiting team to amplify its reach across new channels like HBCUs.
+Juana Blackwell joined Bospar as an assistant account executive after being named HBCU Student of the Year from Alabama State University.
+Approximately 20% of employees identify as BIPOC, and nearly 10% are members of the LGBTQIA+ community.
+Age is not an issue for Bospar, whose recent hires include Baby Boomers, Gen X, Millennials and Gen Z. The agency cover the costs of medical procedures outlawed in an employee’s home state.
 Bospar’s success is a credit to its co-founders — Silicon Valley vet Chris Boehlke and Curtis Sparrer, who was Boehlke’s mentee at the time.
-Other key people include principal Tom Carpenter, chief content officer Tricia Heinrich and CFO Joe Krasinski.
+Other key people include principal Tom Carpenter and chief content officer Tricia Heinrich.

 — Diana Marszalek